geoadmin/service-geocat-link-checker/README.md

 Overwrite the `cacert.pem` file into the custom python environment, usually `your-env/Lib/site-packages/certifi/cacert.pem`, by the one found on the default environment.

 ### SMTP Mail Server Hostname
-You can pass SMTP hostname in environment variables
+You can pass SMTP hostname in environment variables in a .env file
 ```bash
 SMTP_ENDPOINT=foo
 ```